‘Double Shot At Love’ Star Derynn Paige Wears Tight Jeans & Crop Top For Best Friend Challenge

 “She said ‘what time is it?’
 To determine whether or not she’s single,” penned one fan.

-“There’s my girl B-lashes hello,” claimed a second follower.
+“There’s my girl B-lashes hello,” a second follower wrote.

-“With you all the way except for Vegas..haha,” remarked a third Instagram follower.
+“With you all the way except for Vegas..haha,” remarked a third follower.

 “Gotta have fun one way or another.
-Thanks for the laughs,” wrote a fourth fan.
+Thanks for the laughs,” a fourth fan chimed in.